eNMS-automation/eNMS/docs/inventory/pools.rst

 Pool Management
 ---------------

-Pools can be created, duplicated and deleted in :guilabel:`Inventory/Pool Management`.
+Pools can be created, updated, duplicated and deleted in :guilabel:`Inventory/Pool Management`, and they can be edited to manually select Objects instead of using criteria based on properties to select them.
+Additionally, a logical view force diagram of a pool is available using the ``Visualize`` button.

 .. image:: /_static/inventory/pools/pool_management.png
    :alt: Pool Management